Planning a trip to Scotland? Well, if you’re looking for some active travel options, you’ll find them in beautiful Stirling.

 The National Wallace Monument

 Located on the outskirts of the city, on the Abbey Craig hill, this monument is a national landmark to Scotland’s Guardian and Patriot, Sir William Wallace.
-At the bottom of Abbey Craig is the Legends Coffee House, a warm and cozy place which sells the most delicious cheesecake.
+At the bottom of Abbey Craig is Legends at the Monument coffee house, a warm and cozy place which sells the most delicious cheesecake.

 Free shuttle buses are available to take you up the hill, but if you’re fit and love walking then that’s the best way to go.
 Nippy air, wooded foliage with tall trees on either side, the sun’s rays slicing through the leaves – what’s not to like?
 By the time you reach the base of the monument at the top, you’re all set for the gorgeous views.